Technic143/Technic143/README.md

 Hello colleagues!
 I have some knowledge in Python and wanted to use this to help to develop some Open Sources here and my Python skills.
-I'm is very beginner here.
+I'm is very beginner in GitHub.
 I will thank for any your help where I can contribute my small skills and also in learning both Python and GitHub.